Liuwwhh/WorldArena/README.md

 ## 📤 Submission
-Please refer to [submission](https://github.com/tsinghua-fib-lab/WorldArena/blob/main/assets/README_submission.md) for detailed information.
+Please refer to [submission](https://github.com/tsinghua-fib-lab/WorldArena/blob/main/assets/README_submission.md) for result submission.

 **Note: Please use the latest version of the test_dataset `(release on 2026.3.6)` for test evaluation on Leaderboard!**